RamboRogers/mac-comfyui-instant/README.md

 5. Launch ComfyUI automatically:
    - Starts the server
    - Opens web interface in default browser
+6. A startup script will also be created in the Local/ComfyUI directory.
+Double-clicking this script will also launch ComfyUI and open the web interface in your default browser.

 > **Note:** Look for this icon on your desktop.
 Double-clicking it will automatically launch ComfyUI and open the web interface in your default browser for a seamless experience.